-They were the focal point of 1980s action thrillers such as Sylvester Stallone's Rambo and Missing In Action, starring Chuck Norris.
+They were the focal point of 1980s action thrillers such as Sylvester Stallone's

 Now the spectre of American prisoners of war left behind in Vietnam is back, not as Hollywood fiction but as political reality as US President Barack Obama makes his first visit to a nation where the US tried and failed to defeat the advance of communism.

 Obama arrives in the capital Hanoi tomorrow to meet Vietnamese leaders in the latest phase of a long rapprochement between the former enemies.

 Trade and security issues will be at the forefront of the agenda.
 Vietnam is pushing for the US to lift its arms embargo as Washington and Hanoi find themselves allies against Beijing's aggression in the South China Sea.